heig-vd-dai-course/heig-vd-dai-course/10-introduction-to-part-2/PRESENTATION.md

 size: 16:9
 paginate: true
 author: L. Delafontaine and H. Louis, with the help of GitHub Copilot
-title: 'HEIG-VD DAI Course - Introduction to part 2: Network programming with TCP'
+title: 'HEIG-VD DAI Course - Introduction to part 2: Network programming with TCP and UDP'
-description: 'Introduction to part 2: Network programming with TCP for the DAI course at HEIG-VD, Switzerland'
+description: 'Introduction to part 2: Network programming with TCP and UDP for the DAI course at HEIG-VD, Switzerland'
 url: https://heig-vd-dai-course.github.io/heig-vd-dai-course/10-introduction-to-part-2/
 footer: '**HEIG-VD** - DAI Course 2024-2025 - CC BY-SA 4.0'
 style: |